 Meet the Lacuna Team

 My background as a trained architect and dancer has informed my process and ability to develop ideas into reality.
 My expertise includes curation, artistic programming, creative and strategic project management, fundraising, developing and maintaining stakeholder relationships as well as managing teams.
-I am a member of the City Arts Initiative Advisory Board and a liveryman member of the Worshipful Company of Chartered Architects.
+I am a member of the City Arts Initiative Advisory Board; a liveryman member of the Worshipful Company of Chartered Architects and a member of City Architecture Forum.
 My long-standing relationship with the City’s arts community has informed my roles as Co-Director of Sculpture in the City, Project Director of Celebrate the City and Deputy Director of the London Festival of Architecture.
 These roles, along with Client Director at international events agency Profirst, have taught me extreme budget and client management skills and the ‘art of the impossible’.

 For Stella the word ‘impossible‘ simply doesn’t exist.
 Whatever she is trying to achieve she always succeeds due to her charm, tenacity, power to persuade and unfailing good humour.
 This makes her not only a great pleasure to work with but also engenders the greatest assurance that all will be well – and the end result will be the best.
 Which it invariably is.

 Sarah Gaventa, The Illuminated River Foundation

 Sarah studied Fine Art and History of Art at Goldsmith’s College and begun her career as PA to the Programme Directors at Camberwell College of Art.
 Bitten by the learning bug, Sarah trained as a teacher of Art and Photography in 2008 and has since been teaching, with a special focus on learning beyond the classroom.
 Sarah has always been interested in how Art can engage the community outside the usual setting of the gallery and she found Lacuna through her interest in Sculpture in the City.
 Now, she assists with the smooth running of Lacuna’s busy diaries and projects.